 We may also use your data in order to:

-When you become a member, we will hold personal information about you to help administer your membership (for example, your name, address, email address, date of birth, payment and gift aid details).
-Your contact details (name and address) will be shared with local group membership secretaries and other identified volunteers in your local group and areas.
+When you become a member, we will hold personal information about you to help administer your membership contract (for example, your name, address, email address, date of birth, payment and gift aid details).
+Your contact details will be shared with local group membership secretaries and other identified volunteers in your local group and areas.
 This enables local volunteers to let you know about group walks and other local activities related to your Ramblers membership, to help you make the most of your membership.
-Our Ramblers volunteers, including your local membership secretary – abide by the Ramblers privacy and data-protection policies and your information will be treated confidentially.
+Our Ramblers volunteers - including your local membership secretary – abide by the Ramblers privacy and data protection policies and your information will be treated confidentially.

-If you participate in the Walking for Health scheme your personal data will be shared with scheme co-ordinators to manage participation in local walks.
+If you participate in the Ramblers Wellbeing Walks scheme your personal data (such as name, address, email address, telephone number) will be shared with local Wellbeing Walks Partners to manage participation in local walks.

-If you are registered as a Ramblers volunteer you will also receive regular volunteer updates about our work in relation to your role as a volunteer.
+If you are registered as a Ramblers volunteer or a Ramblers Wellbeing Walks volunteer, you will also receive regular volunteer updates about our work in relation to your role as a volunteer.